Many of Melbourne’s favourite foodie spots are also the hardest to find. But they're always worth the journey.

 Serai

 Located on one of Melbourne's tiniest laneways, Racing Club Lane, Serai offers up a menu of traditional Filipino food.
 Grab a seat at the chef’s omakase table to watch your meal cooked over the open fire in front of your eyes.
-Pair colourful cocktails with dishes like smoked pineapple with caviar, duck with banana hot sauce and lamb ribs with sticky adobo sauce.
+Pair colourful cocktails with dishes like smoked pineapple with caviar, fried chicken with banana hot sauce and lamb ribs with sticky adobo sauce.

 Khaosan Lane